iam-rahul-sah/GitTutorials/README.md

 **Example** - `git config --global alias.unstage 'restore --staged --'` - Here "--" is necessary as it take additional argument as file name or else it won't work.

 **Example** - `git config --global alias.last 'log -p -1'`

+## Creating and switching braches in GIT.

+- `git checkout -b branchname` - This command switches a branch if one exits or else create a new branch and then switches to the new branch.
+- `git checkout branchname` - This command switches to the specified branch(if one exists) or throws an error if one does not exist.
+- `git branch` - shows a list of branch

+**Note** - Changing branches have no effect on ignored files